oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/KaHLium.md

 KaHLium is a wall-mounted Sharp AH-AP5KHL [air conditioner](../../Species/Air%20Conditioners.md).
 He is the 3rd generation in the Sharp Sayonara Panas series, AKA she is the **Sayonara Panas III/Sayonara Panas 3** air conditioner.
 His name is pronounced as Kalium, which is the latin name of Potassium.
 Yes!
 His name is a reference to Kalium!

 KaHLium was born on September 11, 2009 (Wai r u luking laik dat?).
 He is a cisgender and heterosexual male (he/him).
-KaHLium has no time to fool around with [LGBT](void:Lick-Guys-BooTyhole)
+KaHLium has no time to fool around with [LGBT](void:Lick-Guys-BooTyhole).
+Indonesian.

 If skin color matters, KaHLium is white.